kcelestinomaria/infomark-web-app/README.md

 ### Data Storage and Management

-- **Database**: Uses SQLite3 for data storage, ensuring lightweight and reliable database management.
+- **Database**: Uses SQLite3 for caching of data retrieved from APIs in the terminal, ensuring lightweight and reliable database management.
 - **YAML Files**: Configuration and user preferences are managed using YAML files instead of cookies for improved security and organization.
-- **OpenBB Cloud Hub**: Hosts API connections and ensures robust data integration and management.
-It's like a gateway for APIs, ensuring easy management
+- **OpenBB Cloud Hub**: Hosts API connections, endpoints and ensures robust data integration and management.
+It's like a gateway for APIs, ensuring easy management and input of credentials by the Admin.

 ## Setup and Installation